Code-Institute-Submissions/data-centric-milestone-companyblog/README.md

 - Then I would pushed my code from Atom to the repository.

-- After all of this was done the project was deployed and hosted on Heroku.
+- Finally the project was deployed and hosted on Heroku.

 CREDITS